Initial: Types of initial

 The initials are morphologically classified: the rubricated letter (red); the epigraphic letter, imitating ancient Roman majuscules; the figurated initial (usually in miniatures); the historiated initial, that gives spatial support to scenes of a narrative character; etc.

+The size and decoration of the initial further gives clues to both its importance and location.
+Letters that began a new section of a text or a particularly noteworthy section might receive more flourishes and space.
+They would also provide a visual point of reference, "marking the division of the text into books, chapters, paragraphs and sometimes even verses" since, due to the cost of parchment, the modern convention that a new section will begin on a new page had not emerged.
+In luxury manuscripts an entire page might be devoted to a historiated initial.

 The initial may sit on the same baseline as the first line of text, at the same margin, as it does here.
 This is the easiest to typeset on a computer, including in HTML.
-An example follows (using Lorem ipsum nonsense text):
+For example:

 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 Alternatively, the initial may be in the left margin, with the text indented, as shown here.
 In word processors and HTML, this may be implemented using a table with two cells, one for the initial and one for the rest of the text.
 The difference between this and a true drop cap may be seen when the text extends below the initial.
 For example: